yat8823jp/tuts_wp_from_statichtml/readme.md

 ##Creating a WordPress Theme From Static HTML: Adding a Loop
 [translation-4](http://wp.tutsplus.com/tutorials/theme-development/creating-a-wordpress-theme-from-static-html-adding-a-loop/)
 1.Adding a Page in WordPress
 2.Adding a Loop
- 3. Classes and IDs for the Article
+3.Classes and IDs for the Article
- 4. Adding the Page or Post Title in the Loop
+4.Adding the Page or Post Title in the Loop
- 5. Adding Post Metadata
+5.Adding Post Metadata
- 6. Adding the Post Content
+6.Adding the Post Content
- 7. More Post Metadata
+7.More Post Metadata